Marak/ayyo-wars/ReadMe.md

 ## Project Goals

 To create an amazing community built open-source video game which can be used as an educational tool for years to come.
 Blurring the lines between Programmer and Gamer.
-An Homage to retro gaming.
+A homage to retro gaming.
 The next generation's MineCraft.

 ![alpha-demo-quick](https://user-images.githubusercontent.com/70011/114433868-521a8e00-9b90-11eb-8bc2-6cf02ae2bf6e.gif)